5 Suggestions for Quicker Turn Times

-The appraisal profession is continuously evolving.
-Often, it seems, appraisers are asked to offer more information or have steps added to their data gathering.
-All to ensure the end user gets the best data possible.
-In order to keep up with the always changing requirements, Premier Appraisal of SoCal is always acquiring additional tools and tweaking processes in order to increase efficiency so we can do more work for quickly.
-At Premier Appraisal of SoCal we know that time is important to everybody, so we've listed some items you can do to decrease turn times on any appraisals you order with Premier Appraisal of SoCal.
+Appraising is a constantly changing profession.
+Every year, it seems, appraisers are asked to include extra information or have steps added to their data gathering.
+All of this is to guarantee their client is presented with the best information available.
+To stay current with the constantly changing requirements, Premier Appraisal of SoCal is continuously acquiring additional tools and improving processes in order to increase efficiency so we can do more work for faster.
+Since Premier Appraisal of SoCal knows that time is important to everyone, we've listed a couple of things you can do to hasten the process on any appraisals you order with Premier Appraisal of SoCal.

-- With online ordering, you automatically get e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-We don't have to retype information from a fax, and nor will you wonder whether we got the request.
+- With online ordering, you automatically receive e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
+It's the single biggest time saver available to both of us!
+We don't have to re-key information from a fax, and nor will you wonder whether the order was received.

-- Verify that the subject property data is accurate and complete.
+- Confirm that the subject property information is accurate and complete.

-- Having just one number incorrect on the street address can really unnecessarily slow down an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to include with the assignment.
+We even welcome lists of recent sales in the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-You're always welcome to call us at if you have any questions about your property or a job we're working on for you.
+You're always welcome to call us at if you have any questions about your property or an assignment we're working on for you.

-- Be sure to let us know about the property's unique features.
+- Let us know up front of the property's unique features.

-- It's relatively easy to appraise a cookie-cutter house.
-What takes time is analyzing how differing details contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we'll find out on our own anyway, and knowing them sooner makes your report arrive without delay.
+- Cookie-cutter homes are relatively easy to appraise.
+What takes time is analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
+When ordering your report, let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we'd find out on our own anyway, and knowing them sooner makes your report arrive quicker.

-Coming from you -- a person they've been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can decrease the appraisal inspection time.
-Our website has lots of pages of useful information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-They can even call us if they want to become familiar with the staff and our services.
-Remind them it benefits them to set the appointment soon!
+Coming from you -- the person they are working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the appraisal inspection time.
+Please feel free to point your customers to our website, where we have several pages of useful information for homeowners as well as others about the appraisal process.
+They can even call us if they want to meet the staff and learn more about our services.
+And tell them it's to their advantage to set the appointment quickly!